EECS Student Organizations

 The Design Engineering Collaborative aims to tap into Berkeley's vast human resource pool through the implementation of an open design center.
 Within the framework of a highly creative approach to innovation and design, the collaborative serves as a launch pad for ideas and creativity outside of the everyday classroom environment.

 E4K is an annual one-day outreach event hosted on the campus of UC Berkeley.
 We invite roughly 400 local elementary students here for an exciting day of science activities, demonstrations, and lab tours.
-The goal is to expose underpriveleged and under-represented children to science and engineering at a young age in order to persuade them to pursue a technical degree in the future.
+The goal is to expose underprivileged and under-represented children to science and engineering at a young age in order to persuade them to pursue a technical degree in the future.
 The Engineering for Kids Day Planning Committee is comprised of UC Berkeley Engineering undergraduates from all different fields of Engineering.

 Formerly Engineers Joint Council (EJC)